Working with the seafood industry in England

 - Fishing Safety - We facilitate the South West Fishermen’s Safety Forum (SWFSF) and support regional safety projects These include the roll out of Personal Floatation Devices (PFDs) to 4,500 fishermen in England.
 We also assist skippers to meet new vessel safety regulations and facilitate delivery of training events in fishing ports.
 We ensure industry stay up to date through our website.

 We email a regular update with links to articles, services or meeting dates which may be of particular interest locally, which anyone connected to the English seafood industry can receive.
 Sign up to our update.

 How can we help you?

-If you are a business or an individual in England needing someone to talk to about our work locally or some of the other services we provide on regulation, market insight, economics or safety and training then contact the Regional Manager in your area:
+If you are a business or an individual in England needing someone to talk to about our work locally or some of the other services we provide on regulation, market insight, economics or safety and training then contact the Industry Engagement Managers in your area: